 "A friend got me back

 into them.
-I used to sing them a
+I used to sing them a lot.
+But I gave them up for a while."

-"That's right.
-You used to sing with Seven, didn't
+to sing with Seven, didn't you?"

-He looked away for a moment,
+He looked away for a moment

 "I can't believe I never

-realized then that you were in love with her.
+realized that you were in love with her.
+It wasn't till we got home, and I

-paid attention too late to all that had happened to us, that I began to see how
+happened to us, that I began to see how you felt about her."

 He laughed.
-"What would you have done, ordered her
+"What would

-to fall in love with me?"
+you have done?
+Ordered her to fall in love with me?"

 The spirit of their new

 friendship gave her the courage to reply honestly.
-"Maybe, if I'd known then that it would
+"Maybe, if I'd known

-stop me from losing Chakotay."
+then that it would stop me from losing Chakotay."

 "Why don't you just tell